iamshadmirza/BlogsByShad/blogs/mongodb-simplified/mongodb-part1.md

 ## Understand NoSQL and SQL

+Countless wars ⚔️ have been faught over debating SQL vs NoSQL and answer still stays the same, **"It depends"**.
-Let's get to the basics.
-What's the specific purpose of a database? **"Storing Data"** right?.
+Let's get to the basics. **What's the dedicated purpose of a database?** 🤔

+**"Storing Data"** right?.
 Now in this context, let's understand what are the differences between SQL & NoSQL database and how they store data.

 ## SQL